luvagu/virtual-cash-register/README.md

 Just enter an amount and select a product, then enter the amount given by the customer and select a payment method, finally press enter to register the transaction.
-Void Mode works exacly the same, just press Void before starting a transaction.
+Void Mode works exactly the same, just press Void before starting a transaction.

 # working demo